Open Arts

 The application process for the MA Open Arts is structured as follows:

-• Part 2 of the exam: workshop and interview on site in Salzburg between June 02 and 06, 2025 after invitation.
-The invitation will be sent approximately 2 weeks before the exam date.
+• Second round (if successful in the online interview): workshop and interview on site in Salzburg between 2nd and 6th June 2025.
+Invitations will be sent approximately 2 weeks before the exam date.

 The following documents must be uploaded as part of the online application

-• Bachelor's degree certificate (or degree certificate from an equivalent degree program).
-If a Bachelor's certificate is not available yet, a confirmation of enrolment or an official confirmation of the planned degree must be uploaded
+• Bachelor's degree certificate (or degree certificate of an equivalent study programme).
+If the applicant has not yet completed their bachelor's degree, a confirmation of enrolment or an official confirmation of the planned date of graduation must be uploaded.

-• Complete overview of subjects and grades (Transcript of Records) of the Bachelor's degree.
+• Complete overview of subjects and grades (Transcript of Records) of the bachelor's degree.
+Applicants whose documents are not available in either German or English must include an official translation.

 • German language certificate (at the time of admission: A2).